ptesser/angular-2/travel-dashboard/README.md

 # Travel Dashboard
-This repository is use to
+This repository is use to manage code of Travel Dashboard.
+A personal webapp to insert all information about my travels.

 ## Technology